etomknudsen/tezos-baking/README.md

 #### Forget about cron jobs etc - systemd has you covered for some happy hands-off baking...

 I've now been asked repeatedly for a donation address.
-Just glad to help, and donations are not expected.
+Donations are not expected.
 If you feel you want to anyway you can use: [tz1a2oGa6yTXGuS9d9DTckQm5vrh12qYqCqL](https://tzscan.io/tz1a2oGa6yTXGuS9d9DTckQm5vrh12qYqCqL)

 Enjoy!